The World's Largest Modern & Contemporary Prints & Editions Platform

 Bubble Slide Girl, 2008, Hackney, East London

 Banksy’s playful Bubble Slide Girl mural was painted onto the sidewall of a youth club in Hackney around February 2008.
-Unfortunately, only a faint outline of this work is still visible since it has been removed.
+Now, only a faint outline of this work is still visible since it has been removed.
 The image depicts a little girl blowing bubbles and using a drainpipe as a slide.
-It’s a great example of one of Banksy’s more positive works through which he might be trying to tell us that through play and maintaining a childlike, light-hearted spirit, we can always find a silver lining and adapt to whatever harsh circumstance.
+This piece from Banksy carries a more uplifting message, suggesting that by embracing playfulness and maintaining a childlike, light-hearted attitude, we can find silver linings and adapt to difficult circumstances.

-The famous print Girl With Balloon, released by the artist in 2004 contains a similarly uplifting message and a sense of hope.
-The work was originally a mural on the Southbank in London, accompanied by a quote saying ‘there is always hope’ before it was eventually painted over by the council.
+The famous print Girl With Balloon, painted as a mural in London's Southbank in 2022, and released as a print in 2004 contains a similarly uplifting message and a sense of hope.
+The mural in Southbank London, accompanied by a quote reading “there is always hope” before it was eventually painted over by the council.

 Phone Tap by Banksy - MyArtBrokerPhone Tap © Bansky 2011